Fyffes Progress in Honduras

 What are the main community needs in the areas surrounding the farms?

-Fyffes recently undertook an independent community needs assessment in 14 communities surrounding our melon farms in Choluteca.
+In September 2021 Fyffes undertook an independent community needs assessment in 14 communities surrounding our melon farms in Choluteca.
 The interviewers, who are environmental and social experts, conducted 900 in-depth, anonymous interviews to find out more about the needs of the community as well as the impact that the melon farms have on them, both positive and negative.

 The biggest issue of concern for community members is access to work and economic opportunity.
 The areas for improvement included medical infrastructure, road condition and safety, housing, access to nutritious food, waste collection, and affordability of education.
 50% of respondents also said that extreme weather events were negatively impacting their prospects.